Playbooks-xyz/playbooks-theme/README.md

 # Overview
  This is the default theme for Playbooks projects.
- It is designed to be used in conjunction with the @playbooks/ui library inside a web application.
+ It is designed to be used in conjunction with the `@playbooks/ui` library within a web app built with Tailwind v4.

 ## Prerequisites
 - Git
 - Node
 - @playbooks/ui
+- tailwind v4

 ## Quick Start
 - npm install @playbooks/theme